JoshCaratao/Texas-Aerial-Robotics-UAV-ROS-Packages/README.md

 git clone https://github.com/JoshCaratao/Texas-Aerial-Robotics-UAV-Simulation-Files.git
 ```

 Included are a variety of gazebo model files, world file and a launch file necessary for our simulations.
+These will all need to be copied and pasted into proper directories for the simulation to run properly.

+CONTINUE HERE, NOT FINISHED YET